 Taxi and Limousine Services

 Taxis and limousines are convenient transportation options if you need a ride from the airport, or back and forth from Coachella.
 If you are looking for a taxi or limo ride from the airport, make sure to call ahead well in advance and schedule a time to be picked up.
 During the Coachella weekend taxis and limousine services can be busy and you do not want to be stuck at the airport for a prolonged amount of time.
-Please visit our transportation page for contact information on taxi and limousine services.
+Please visit our for contact information on limousine services.

 Traveling to the festival by bus is another convenient and economic way to get to the festival.